seshagiriippili/packer-ami-pipeline/README.md

 ### Assumptions
 - Base AMI used is Ubuntu 16.04
 - Instance size used is t2.micro
 - Simple linux commands using the shell provisioner were used to configure the instance with Packer to install Apache.
 This is provided as an example and is not in the scope of this project.

 ## Usage
 It is encouraged to follow the directions step by step if this is your first time ever interacting with these services.
-You can then examine the results and focus more on what Cloudformation has provisioned rather than the Cloudformation templates themselves.
+You can then examine the results and focus more on what CloudFormation has provisioned rather than the CloudFormation templates themselves.

 General steps for usage:

-1. Deploy Cloudformation template for necessary IAM service roles.
+1. Deploy CloudFormation template for necessary IAM service roles.
-2. Deploy Cloudformation template to build pipeline, repository and project.
+2. Deploy CloudFormation template to build pipeline, repository and project.
-3. Provision and push the CodeCommit repository using the files from the codecommit directory in this project.
+3. Provision and push the CodeCommit repository using the files from the CodeCommit directory in this project.
 4. Push a change or manually run CodePipeline to build a new AMI to the deploy branch on the CodeCommit repository.